 In the 2017-2018 School Year at mckinley elementary:

 We recruited and trained 74 tutors who totaled 887 hours working with 57 students at McKinley Elementary School.

 The students in the tutoring program went up 150 reading levels

 Since our program began, volunteers have given more than 2,783 hours to the students at McKinley Elementary School.

 For the 2018/2019 school year, United Way of Kenosha County is partnering with Building Our Future and Kenosha Unified School District to expand the Readers Are Leaders Tutoring Program from one school, McKinley Elementary, to a total of four schools: McKinley Elementary, Wilson Elementary, Brass Elementary, and Forest Park Elementary.

 Our goal for this program will be to demonstrate detailed program outcomes which we will be able to report to the community and lead us to further expand to two additional schools in 2019/2020.

-We are now recruiting for the remainder of the 2017-2018 school year.
+We are now recruiting for the remainder of the 2018-2019 school year.
 Sign up today by completing the Volunteer Tutor Application and the KUSD Background Check Form.
 Please email the completed and signed KUSD Background Check form to United Way of Kenosha County at firstname.lastname@example.org or mail to 5500 6th Ave, Ste.
 210, Kenosha, WI 53140.
 The Volunteer Tutor Application form is completed online and automatically sent directly to United Way of Kenosha County once submitted.